aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on any web browser with Browser's debugger

-1. Import in `webpack-debug-browser.index.ts` the part that will run for the Browser debugging
+1. In `webpack-debug-browser.index.ts` write a small code to debug your module
 2. Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).
 3. Open http://localhost:3300/ address in any browser.

-_In this case, there is no need to start adding a builder as the other options, webpack takes care of it._

-You can use any web browser to test it.
+Use any web browser to test it.

 ### Debug on nodeJs with devTools

-1. Import in `webpack-debug-node.index.ts` the part that will run for the NodeJs debugging
+1. Import in `webpack-debug-node.index.ts` write a small code to debug your module
 2. Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.
+3. Call `yarn debug-dev-devtools-brk` to start and debug with the devTools debugger of your Chrome browser.

 Alternatively, you can call `yarn debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.